Overcoming Narcissistic abuse, by Elizabeth Shaw – Life Coach.

-Getting your emotional security back after leaving the narcissist, more on anxiety.
+Getting your emotional security back after leaving the narcissist.

-So when you were living with the narcissist did you have a certain sound you feared, like the sound of the car pulling onto the drive.
+When you were living with the narcissist, did you have a particular sound you feared, like the sound of the car pulling onto the drive?
 What mood they were going to wake up in, slamming of doors.
-Worrying what time they were coming, even though nothing was actually happening at that moment but You just had fear as to what could happen.
+Worrying what time they were coming home, even though nothing was actually happening at that moment but You just had fear as to what could happen.
 Just being terrified of them coming home and building yourself into a state of hypervigilance.
 Dreading what kind of mood they were going to be in.
-Were they going to wake up or come home on some form off an attack?
+Were they going to wake up or come home on some form of an attack?
 Or were they going to be in a good mood?
 What could you do so they were in a good mood?
 Do you ever get any flashbacks of these fears?
 Were you suddenly in fear or have dread and terror.
-This is because your nervous system whilst been with the narcissist has been trained.
+This is because your nervous system, while been with the narcissist, has been trained.
 Your body is trained to tense up and go on guard because you could never predict what was going to happen when you saw them or spent time with them.
-Were they going to be happy will you get a hug or a kiss.
-Or would they be on the attack, and just stab you in the back even though you didn’t think you’d done anything wrong.
-The sound of them shouting your name used to send shivers down your spine. as you’d no idea if it’s good or bad and you’d just tense up.
-You’d not doing and you hadn’t done anything wrong yet your heart was pounding.
+Were they going to be happy?
+Will you get a hug or a kiss?
+Or would they be on the attack?
+And just stab you in the back even though you didn’t think you’d done anything wrong.
+The sound of them shouting your name used to send shivers down your spine.
+As you’d no idea if it’s good or bad and you’d just tense up.
+You’d not do anything wrong that you could think of, yet your heart was pounding.

-You’ve left that person and you have new happiness in your life then a car pulls up that sounds the same as the narcissist, or the car the narcissist drives everywhere you go You suddenly find yourself looking at them.
-Say they drive a BMW, suddenly you notice every BMW that drives past you never noticed BMWs before now there are millions of them everywhere, and it puts you on edge until the car comes closer and you know it’s not them.
-Start looking for Audi’s instead if you do this it helps if you find yourself noticing the car they drive, make a mental note to look for a different one.
-It will stop soon enough.
+You’ve left that person, and you have new happiness in your life then a car pulls up that sounds the same as the narcissists, or the vehicle the narcissist drives everywhere you go you suddenly find yourself looking at them.
+Say they drive a BMW, and suddenly you notice every BMW that drives past, you never noticed BMWs before, and now there are millions of them everywhere, and it puts you on edge until the car comes closer and you know it’s not them.

 Becoming aware that this happens and why it happens is a good start to processing it and moving forward.
 It’s rediscovering that it’s just a memory and your imagination is just sending you on edge because of the past, tell yourself that nothing is about to happen.

-It could be the stress of it all now you are out and dealing with it all, the anger, the shock of everything that happened now you are back to reality.
+It could be the stress of it all now you are out and dealing with it all, the anger, the shock of everything that happened to you, now you are back to reality.

-So the anxiety creeps back up from when you were with the narcissist even though you are no longer with them, sometimes instead of dealing with it you just keep trying to push it away.
+So the anxiety creeps back up from when you were with the narcissist even though you are no longer with them, sometimes instead of dealing with it you can just keep trying to push it away, or avoiding triggers.

-Do you do the whole oh no I do not want to go there, go away to your feelings?
+Do you do the whole oh no, I do not want to go there, go away to your feelings?
 Let those feeling come out and when they do, reinforce to yourself by telling yourself over and over.
 “I am safe, I am safe, “every time until it sinks in.
-If you wish to tell yourself also “ it’s just a memory” because in your new found reality it is just a memory.
-It doesn’t go away
+If you wish to tell yourself also “ it’s just a memory” because in your new-found reality it is just a memory.

-Straight after you break up.
-Your subconscious got trained into thinking that way over months or years of abuse, so now you need to retrain that subconscious, so whenever you get those feelings, you have to tell yourself the truth about the situation you’re in right now.
+Straight after you break up, your subconscious got trained into thinking that way over months or years of abuse, so now you need to retrain that subconscious with your conscious, so whenever you get those thoughts or feelings, you have to tell yourself the truth about the situation you’re in right now.

-At the start try telling yourself now that where you were however many months or years ago when it came up.
-You’re no longer in that place, you’re so much better and so much safer now.
+At the start, try telling yourself now that where you were, however many months or years ago when it comes up.
+You’re no longer in that place, and you’re so much better and so much safer now.

-When you first got out of the relationship you may not have allowed all your feeling to come out.
+When you first got out of the relationship, you may not have allowed all your feeling to come out.
 Survival instinct, denial, instead you push them all down and away.
-Then all of a sudden you get to a safe place and it all comes out.
+Then all of a sudden, you get to a safe place, and it all comes out.
 That’s fine it happens with the body and minds it’s a survival instinct.
-It takes time as for how long that’s down to you, to start taking the steps to allow yourself to feel what you need to and talking to yourself kindly. everyone handles it differently.
-Whatever the feelings you get after leaving or however many months after.
+It takes time as for how long that’s down to you, to start taking steps to allow yourself to feel what you need to and talking to yourself kindly.
+Everyone handles it differently.
+Whatever the feeling you get after leaving or however many months after.
 Allow your self to feel it then correct your self.
-With “ it’s understandable I feel this way after what I went through, but I’m not in that place any more.
-I’ve got this now”
+With “understandably, I feel this way after what I went through, but I’m not in that place any more.
+I’ve got this now.”

-You got out, you got to a safe place then it all comes out, all of a sudden and you feel like you’ve taken a step backwards .you haven’t this is normal for moving forwards.
+You got out, and you got to a safe place then it all comes out, all of a sudden and you feel like you’ve taken a step backwards, you haven’t taken a step back, this is normal for moving forwards.
 It takes time, it takes patience, and it takes practice.

 You are allowed to let it all up and out in order to recover.

-It took time to slowly change yourself for who they wanted you to be, now you can take your own time, without fear or pressure to become who you want to be for you.
+It took time to change yourself for who they wanted you to be slowly, now you can take your own time, without fear or pressure to become who you want to be for you.

-You will start off with a sense of relief and peace when you are first free.
-The rest will follow in time, it gets easier every day, you may have a moment where you think it’s got worse, but when you stop and think of how far you’ve come since the days of the narcissist relationship, when you remember what that relationship was truly like how it made you feel then to who you are today.
+You might start off with a sense of relief and peace when you are first free.
+The rest will follow in time, it gets easier every day, you may have a moment where you think it’s got worse, but when you stop and think of how far you’ve come since the days of the narcissistic relationship when you remember what that relationship was honestly like how it made you feel then to who you are today.
 Look for the positive in today.

 It’s ok if you’ve got other stuff on and think I can not deal with this right now, but when you can deal with it let it out and give yourself and emotional peace.